How to Request Accommodations

 If deemed eligible, Robin will work with you and your instructor to help you receive the accommodations you need to succeed.

+Disability Services at Vermont Tech is committed to clarity of communication in our support of students.
 By identifying the essential dimensions of documentation, the college allows for flexibility in accepting documentation from the full range of theoretical and clinical perspectives.
-This approach enhances consistency and provides stakeholders (students, prospective students, parents, and professionals) with the information we need to assist students in establishing eligibility for services and receiving appropriate accommodations.
+This approach enhances consistency and provide stakeholders (students, prospective students, parents and professionals) with the information we need to assist students in establishing eligibility for services and receiving appropriate accommodations.

 Adapted from the AHEAD Guidelines for Best Practices in Disability Documentation, 2006